 - Collins Bay Road – west side from Taylor-Kidd to Aylmer Cr. – date in 2021 or 2022

-- Update April 10th: Bath Road from Coronation Blvd to Collins Creek – this sidewalk will cost the city $300,000 and it is being built by the Ministry of Transportation.
-Work will be underway soon.
-Grading to begin in mid-May and concrete for the sidewalks to be poured in July-August, depending on COVID-19 delays.
-This sidewalk was originally planned in 2018 and 2019
+- Bath Road from Coronation Blvd to Collins Creek – this sidewalk cost the city $300,000 and it was built by the Ministry of Transportation.

 Update: The city conducted a road evaluation of the entire road system in Kingston in 2019.
-City Staff will be presenting the results of the road evaluation as well as the prioritization for the 2021 and 2022 infrastructure plan at the next meeting of the Environment, Infrastructure, and Transportation Policy Committee (EITP) in June 2020.
-The meeting booked for April 14th has had to be cancelled due to COVID-19.
-The above dates for Road and Sidewalk work could be subject to change due to COVID-19.
+City Staff presented the results of the road evaluation as well as the prioritization for 2021 this past September.
 The city spent $6 million on roads in 2019 and has plans to spend $7 million in 2020

 Future of the Speed Humps on Mona Drive: